+Parameter Description Default Value Can be Changed?

+LogLevel Instructs BPM to log only entries of the specified level or higher in the <business application="" directory="" monitor="" process="">\ Workspace\ agent1\agent_Site#.txt file.
+The following levels exist:</business> Flow Yes

+• fatal

+• error

+• warning

+• flow

+• debug

-Parameter Description Default Value Changing the Value LogLevel Instructs BPM to log only entries of the specified level or higher in the <business monitor<br="" process="">application directory>\ Workspace\ agent1\agent Site#.txt file.
-The following levels exist:</business> Flow The value can be changed in the agent1.cfg file. • fatal • error • warning • flow • debug If this parameter is set to debug , all entries are logged; if the parameter is set to flow , all entries aside from debug are logged; if the parameter is set to warning , both the flow and debug entries are not logged, and so forth.
+If this parameter is set to debug , all entries are logged; if the parameter is set to flow , all entries aside from debug are logged; if the parameter is set to warning , both the flow and debug entries are not logged, and so forth.
 Not supported.

 LogBackupOnOpen Instructs BPM to back up the existing agent_Site#.txt log file when opening a new log file.
+True Yes

 Not supported.

-True The value can be changed in the agent1.cfg file.
-LogBackupOnMaxSize Instructs BPM to back up the agent Site#.txt log file when it reaches its defined maximum size.
+LogBackupOnMaxSize Instructs BPM to back up the agent_Site#.txt log file when it reaches its defined maximum size.
+True Yes

 Not supported.

-True The value can be changed in the agent1.cfg file.
-LogMaxSize Determines the maximum agent Site#.txt log file size (in kilobytes).
+LogMaxSize Determines the maximum agent_Site#.txt log file size (in kilobytes).
 Not supported.
-5120 kilobytes The value can be changed in the agent1.cfg file.
+5120 kilobytes Yes

+Parameter Description Default Value Can be Changed?
 LogBackupDuration Determines the duration (in hours) for which the backups of the agent Site#.txt log file are kept.
-168 hours The value can be changed in the agent1.cfg file.
-Not supported.
+168 hours Yes Not supported.